 O’Meara birdied the 15th as Watts parred, and they halved the next two holes by hitting pars.

-On the final hole, Watts missed his par shot to give O’Meara a two-shot opening, and he holed to claim the Open crown.
+On the final extra hole, Watts missed his par attempt to give O’Meara a two-shot opening, and he holed out to claim the Open crown.

 Heights not repeated

 Both O’Meara and Woods — who had finished third at Royal Birkdale — returned to Britain later that year and the Champion Golfer beat Tiger in the final of the World Match Play at Wentworth.

 His successes in 1998 took him to a career-high number two in the world, a superb feat after nearly two decades of waiting for a major.

 It was the year of his life and saw O'Meara set a new record as the oldest winner of multiple majors in the same year.